smartrent/grizzly/README.md

 See instructions below for compiling the `zipgateway` binary and/or running locally.

+If you want a quick reference to common uses of Grizzly see the `cookbook` docs.

 ## Basic Usage

 Grizzly exposes a supervisor `Grizzly.Supervisor` for the consuming application